Improve your Public Speaking Skills for Business

-As a senior executive, you need to improve your public speaking skills.
-Public Speaking is an essential business skill.
-These public speaking tips will help you look and feel more impressive.
+As a business executive, you should want to improve your public speaking skills.
+Public speaking is an essential business skill.
+Great presentation and public speaking skills will help your career and your business.

-Top ten ways to improve your public speaking skills
+Top ten ways to improve your business public speaking skills

-Improve your public speaking skills #1: Build your talk around one big idea
+Improve your business public speaking skills #1: Build your talk around one big idea

 Too many talks are muddy.
 They try to get across too many ideas and therefore are hard to deliver and hard to remember.
 To create a powerful talk, find one big idea to underpin your talk.
 If that idea is big, bold and vivid, then your talk will be more memorable.
 Better still, if it’s something that you can keep returning to in your talk, you will hammer home your point.

 Better Public Speaking #2: Speak directly to your audience

 A great talk should feel like a personal conversation.
 See how these two approaches are different: